GSA-TTS/identity-site/content/_help/get-started/authentication-options._en.md

 ## Text message / Phone call

 Text messages/SMS or phone calls are convenient but are extremely vulnerable to theft, hackers, and other attacks.
+You are required to select more than one authentication method if you choose text or voice message.

 If you choose to use this less secure option, enter a phone number at which you can receive phone calls or text messages.
 If you only have a landline, you must receive your security code by phone call.
 Login.gov cannot send security codes to extensions or voicemails.